Skip to main content

 5. Save and Restart

-- Important: Ensure a complete power-off is performed; otherwise, the subsequent steps cannot proceed.
+• Important: Ensure a complete power off; otherwise, subsequent steps cannot be performed.

-Step 2: Detect Devices and Confirm Firmware Type
+Step 2: Detect Device and Confirm Firmware Type

 Prerequisites

-MCUmust be the mainboard, not a toolboard. - Firmware type: Confirm that your FLY mainboard firmware is USB firmware or USB-to-CAN bridge firmware.
-This guide does not apply to other types.
+• Firmware type: Confirm that your FLY mainboard firmware is USB firmware or USB to CAN bridge firmware.
+This guide is not applicable to other types.

 lsusb

-lsusbcommand does not exist, install it first:sudo apt-get install usbutils - If no devices are displayed after execution, consider replacing the host.
+• If no devices are displayed after execution, consider replacing the host device.

-Identify Device Information Identify your device in the
+3. Identify Device Information Identify your device in the lsusb output according to the diagram below:

-- Based on the firmware you flashed, verify the following key information in the
+• Based on the firmware you have flashed, check the following key information in the lsusb results:

 Step 3: Search for Device ID